dougpuob/cppnamelint/README.md

 ## **How to start** (as a Developer)
 It is a lazy note, if you need to develop NameLint, please contact with me will save your time.
 I will write a complete manual later.

-1. `git clone https://dougpuob@bitbucket.org/dougpuob/cpp-namelint.git namelint.git`
+1. `git clone https://dougpuob@bitbucket.org/dougpuob/cpp-namelint.git cpp-namelint.git`
-1. `cd namelint.git`
+1. `cd cpp-namelint.git`
 1. `git submodule init`
 1. `git submodule update`
 1. `cd Script`